Khushig11/Twitter_Sentiment_Analysis/README.md

 -Jupyter Notebook (for data exploration and analysis)

 -Libraries like NumPy, Pandas, Scikit-learn, PyTorch (or other deep learning frameworks) and NLTK (for NLP preprocessing)

+# Future Improvements
+Implement this model using Twitter API and create a Realtime Sentiment Analyzer